 However, the UC grant required the approval of the City’s Parks department, and that was not happening.
 Although the study project required no City money nor city staff time, Parks director Frederick “Scott” Ferris claimed that his department did not have the resources to supervise it.
 That killed the restoration study.

 This was a setback.
 But Chavez Park Conservancy members have moved beyond paperwork.
 Like the young Kaplow, we are using our hands as well as our brains to improve the area.
 On a number of Saturdays, the Conservancy has recruited a team of volunteers to go into the Native Plant Area and work to clean it up.
 We have pulled a small mountain of Kikuyu grass.
 We have done some strategic trimming and pruning to give native plants more sun, air, and soil.
 We have removed stacks of moldering human garbage.
 City landscape gardening crew members have been totally helpful in removing the debris of our work.
 In the process we learned the area and its needs in much greater detail.
-Here are some snapshots of volunteer park stewards at work:
+Here are some snapshots of volunteer park stewards at work.
+A list of our volunteer work days is below.

 Our advocacy and our hands-on stewardship motivated the City to step in, finally, and perform a long-deferred basic cleanup of the area.
 In November 2020, a contractor crew with trucks and power tools spent almost a week in the area and left it transformed.
 This was not an enlightened rehab job that distinguished between native and introduced shrubbery.
 The contractors felled a rare Sitka spruce, several Manzanitas, California fuchsias and other natives.
 But they pruned the broken tree branches, opened up the blocked north-south passage and lightened the jungle thickets.
 The area is now safer, more inviting, less liable to abuse.
 The work that still needs to be done is now much easier to see.